bytedance/GiantMIDI-Piano/README.md

 ### Install requirements
 Install PyTorch (>=1.4) following https://pytorch.org/.

 The above links also include a curated subset.
-The curated subset constrain YouTube titles must contain composer surnames.
+The curated subset constrains the YouTube titles should contain composers surnames.

 ```
 pip install -r requirements.txt
 ```

 ### Download audio recordings
 Download audio recordings from YouTube using the following scripts.
-Approximately 10,854 audio recordings can be downloaded.
+Approximately 10,855 audio recordings can be downloaded.
 There can be audios no longer downloadable.

 ```
 WORKSPACE="./workspace"